Italy

 • Ascent: 1,300 Metres Approx.

-Our final day in the saddle sees us taking on the longest ride of the week, but it’ll be so worth it.
-For the first section of the day we’ll begin following country roads through the hills of Val D’Elsa towards San Gimignano.
+Our final day in the saddle sees us riding through the hills of Val D’Elsa towards the picture perfect San Gimignano.
 As the view opens up revealing the ‘Town of Towers‘, we’ll no doubt be stopped in our tracks as we take in one of the prettiest and best preserved medieval settlements in Italy.

 We should have plenty of time here to take a break from the bikes to walk around San Gimignano, climb one of the towers and taste the ice cream which won 1st prize at the world ice cream championships!